-Between 2010 and 2015, FFP programs reached an average of 52 million people in 50 countries per year.
+In the 2017 fiscal year, FFP programs reached an average of 70 million people in 53 countries per year.
 In addition to meeting food needs, Food for Peace fosters stability and builds resilience in countries that might otherwise threaten regional peace and stability and pose other long-term security challenges.